afterxleep/flowdeck-feedback/README.md

 ---

 Thank you for helping us make Flowdeck better!
-Your feedback and contributions to this issue tracker are invaluable to us. 💙
+Your feedback and contributions to this issue tracker are invaluable. 💙